 Hiding your IP address and acquiring an IP address of the region from where you wish to access websites and other content is a great way to circumvent such restrictions.

-That’s where the need to hide your IP address arises.
-So, here come the many ways to do that.
+That’s when the need to hide your IP address arises.
+Here are several ways to do so.

 How to Hide IP Address

-I am listing four ways (three are free) you can hide your original IP address and browse the internet with a fake one.
+I list four ways (three are free) to hide your original IP address and browse the internet with a fake one.
 The first method is the most secure and recommended for most users.
 However, you can make your selection based on the nature of your requirements.

 1. Use a VPN Service – fastest and most reliable

-I have absolutely no doubt that using a VPN is the best way to hide my IP address.
+A VPN is undoubtedly the best way to hide IP address.
 The top VPN service providers offer top-grade security protocols that make your internet connection completely invulnerable to cyber threats and hacking attempts.

-The VPN services also offer IP leak protection and make sure that your original IP address is never released when you are connected to the internet.
+VPN services also offer IP leak protection and ensure that your original IP address is never released when connected to the Internet.

-The way a Virtual Private Network works is rather simple.
-It masks your IP address and assigns you a completely new IP address from its server you are connected to.
-This allows total online anonymity to you.
+A virtual Private Network works relatively simply.
+It masks your IP address and assigns you a completely new IP address from the server you are connected to, allowing you total online anonymity.

-Any internet traffic that originates from your VPN connected device is first encrypted by the VPN app.
+The VPN app first encrypts any internet traffic that originates from your VPN-connected device.
 The traffic is then routed through the VPN server you have chosen to connect to.
-When your traffic hits the VPN server, it takes the identity of the server and your IP address is concealed.
-When the traffic returns to your device, it again goes through the same server.
-The encryption makes sure that even your ISP does not get the whiff of your online activities.
+When traffic hits the VPN server, it takes the server’s identity, and your IP address is concealed.
+When the traffic returns to your device, it goes through the same server again.
+The encryption ensures that even your ISP does not get the whiff of your online activities.

 I have used a range of VPN applications.
-ExpressVPN is the one that clearly stands out from the crowd.
+ExpressVPN stands out from the crowd.
 It is known to be the fastest VPN.
-Though, that’s not the only reason why I recommend it.
+However, that’s not the only reason why I recommend it.
 ExpressVPN has a huge network of 3000+ servers in 160 locations and 90+ countries.

-Each server is a unique IP address.
-This means ExpressVPN has more than 3000 unique options to hide my IP.
-You can read my Expressvpn review for more details about its features.
+Each server has a unique IP address, meaning ExpressVPN has over 3000 unique options to hide my IP.
+You can read my ExpressVPN review for more details about its features.

 2. Hide IP With a Proxy server – slow and unreliable

-You can think of a proxy server as a mini-VPN or probably the heavily stripped-down version of a VPN.
+You can consider a proxy server as a stripped-down version of a VPN or a mini VPN.

-Just like a VPN, they channel your online traffic through their server allowing you to hide your IP address.
-The good thing is that most proxy servers such as hide.me are free.
-A lot of them are web-based.
-You don’t need to download any app on your device.
-Simply visit the proxy website and enter the URL you want to access.
+Like a VPN, proxy servers channel your online traffic through their server, allowing you to hide your IP address.
+The good thing is that most proxy servers, such as hide.me, are free, and downloading on your device is not usually required as they are web-based.
+Visit the proxy website and enter the URL you want to access.

-A VPN client installed on your device takes control of your internet traffic completely using the robust encryption protocols.
-On the other hand, with a proxy, you must tell which specific online activity you want rerouted through the proxy server.
-Let’s say, there is a website on which you do not want your original IP footprints.
+A VPN controls all your internet traffic using robust encryption protocols, regardless of what website you visit.
+However, with a proxy, you need to specify the online activity that you want your proxy server to reroute.
+Let’s say there is a website where you want to hide your IP address.
 You go to the proxy service, choose the server, and give them the website URL.
-The proxy service reroutes your request through its server and loads up the website in your browser.
-Your ISP would only know you visited a proxy site (which is completely legal).
-It would not know which site you actually visited through the proxy.
+The proxy service then reroutes your request through its server and loads the website in your browser.
+Your ISP will see only the proxy site (which is entirely legal) and not the site you visited through the proxy.

-A proxy could be an incredible tool to access the geo-restricted website or unblock region-restricted content even.
-However, top streaming platforms like Netflix are spending a lot of money on tracking down and blocking Proxy and VPN servers.
-While the paid VPN providers can afford to incorporate new servers, the same can’t be said for the free proxy services.
+A proxy could be an incredible tool for accessing geo-restricted websites or unblocking region-restricted content.
+However, top streaming platforms like Netflix spend a lot of money tracking down and blocking Proxy and VPN servers.
+While paid VPN providers can afford to incorporate new servers, the same can’t be said for free proxy services.

-Proxy services have some other serious drawbacks too.
+Proxy services have some other serious drawbacks, too.
 On the security front, they are not the most reliable.
-IP leaks, IP exposures are not uncommon.
+IP leaks and IP exposures are not uncommon.
 They don’t even use the same top-grade encryption protocols.
-And, we don’t know how safe is your personal information with them.
+And we don’t know how safe your personal information is with them.

-As I said, proxy usually only hides my IP from the specific websites visited through them.
+As I said, proxy usually only hides your IP from the specific websites you visit through them.
 It does not encrypt your entire internet traffic.
 Therefore, you are still exposed to threats and vulnerable to online monitoring and surveillance.
 Also, while most VPN services maintain a no-log policy, the proxy services may record and log your activities.

-Slow connectivity is also a challenge we couldn’t overlook.
-Since the Proxy servers are free and easily accessible, their servers are usually overloaded causing significant speed drops and lags.
-They may unblock censored or geo-restricted content; you may still experience buffering.
-Of course, a great deal depends on the time of the day and the server you have connected to.
+Another challenge you face with proxies is slow connectivity, which may be due to overloading, which causes speed drops and lags.
+Proxy servers are free and easily available; hence, heavy traffic could cause slow connectivity.
+Although they may unblock censored or geo-restricted content, you may still experience buffering.
+Of course, a great deal depends on the time of day and the server you have connected to.

-If you are looking for complete anonymity and security with decent connection speeds, VPN is the only viable option.
+If you want complete anonymity and security with decent connection speeds, a VPN is the only viable option.

 3. TOR Connectivity – secure but slow and risky

-TOR is another IP address hider tool you could use to remain anonymous on the web.
+TOR is another IP address hider tool that allows users to remain anonymous online.
 TOR stands for The Onion Router.
-Just like the onion has many layers, TOR offers multi-layered security through a chain of servers operated by volunteers and cyber activists.
+Like the onion, which has many layers, TOR offers multi-layered security through a chain of servers operated by volunteers and cyber activists.

 When you connect to a TOR client, your online traffic is channeled through multiple servers.
 It masks your IP address and lets you browse the web anonymously.